 Local Education Agency (LEA) Definition

-Please note that for Indicators 1, 2, 4, and 14 the LEA list reflects LEAs in existence during the 2014-15 school year.
+Please note that for Indicators 1, 2, 4, and 14 the LEA list reflects LEAs in existence during the 2015-2016 school year.
+A total of 51 LEAs are referenced when examining these indicators.
 This distinction is due to the fact that, pursuant to OSEP guidelines, the data used to calculate performance is data from the prior school year.

 Related Content: Specialized Education Data and Reports